A Review of the Best Books on Mindfulness

 In addition to mental health benefits, mindfulness has proven to improve certain health conditions such as heart disease, insomnia, blood pressure, chronic pain, and gastrointestinal issues.

 The beautiful cover of this Flow publication reflects the wonderful material inside.
 Designed as an interactive journal, A Book That Takes Its Time provides activities that are artful and imaginative.
-It’s a far cry from an advanced practice of mindfulness, so if you are looking for a book along those lines try something like Mindfulness: The Guide for The Advanced: Understanding the Ways of Spirituality and Meditation.

 A Book That Takes Its Time engages the reader by providing fun activities and creative ideas for incorporating mindfulness into your daily life.
 That’s not to say the content or layout is juvenile.
 The thought-provoking text is inspirational and motivating.
 You will be pleasantly surprised by the little extras you discover along your journey through this book.
 It’s chock-full of arts and crafts, postcards, and other goodies.

 A Book that Takes Its Time would be an excellent gift for someone in your life that could benefit from slowing down and taking time to “smell the roses”.
 I recommend really savoring the material and immersing yourself in this book, rather than rushing to get through it.
 (That is the whole point of mindfulness, after all!)

 Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World